lhcb/starterkit-lessons/19-introduction-to-course.md

 Ganga, as well as how to ask good questions when you're stuck and where to ask them.

+The lessons will start with a lot of explaining, but then we'll get in to the hands-on stuff.

 These lessons have been put together by a group of people who are passionate about teaching good software practices and demystifying code.
 Over the course of 2015, these lessons have been written on